lol-boi/Voxel-Lab/README.md

 ![Screenshot 1](images/screenshot1.png)
 ![Screenshot 2](images/screenshot2.png)

-## TODO

-- **Complete the rendering using voxel pooling technique**: [High-Performance Voxel Engine](https://nickmcd.me/2021/04/04/high-performance-voxel-engine/).
-  - Handle buckets efficiently(Smaller Fixed sized buckets or even some big size bucketes 2X).
-  - Log chunk Init time.
-  - Maybe chunk loading and Unloading from the Persistant storage.
-- **Improve the texture assets**: Use solid colors instead of textures depending on the world height.
-- **Enhance terrain generation**: Make the terrain generation more robust and feature-packed instead of just bland rendering.
-- **Refactor and optimize**: Once the above tasks are completed, refactor the code, optimize memory usage, and add comments for clarity.

 ## Acknowledgments
 - **GLAD** for OpenGL function loading.
 - **FastNoiseLite** for noise generation.
 - **GLFW** for window and input management.